Instant Pot Chicken and Vegetables

 • Pat dry chicken pieces and season them with salt and pepper.

-• Add 2 tablespoons of olive oil to the Instant Pot and once hot, brown the chicken on both sides, about 4-5 minutes per side.
-Work in batches not to overcrowd the IP.
+• Add two tablespoons of olive oil to the Instant Pot and, once hot, brown the chicken on both sides for about 4-5 minutes per side.
+Work in batches to avoid overcrowding the IP.

 • Add the trivet to the bottom.

-• In a large bowl, toss the vegetables with the remaining 2 tablespoons olive oil, Italian seasoning, paprika, oregano, basil, and minced garlic.
+• In a large bowl, toss the vegetables with the remaining two tablespoons of olive oil, Italian seasoning, paprika, oregano, basil, and minced garlic.
 Add on top of the trivet.

-• Set IP to high pressure and cook for 13 minutes, followed by Natural Release of 5 minutes and after that a quick release.
+• Set the pressure cooker to high and cook for 13 minutes.
+Afterward, allow for a 5-minute natural release followed by a quick release.

 • Sprinkle with parsley and serve.